Home Depot Inc (NYSE:HD) Receives Consensus Rating of “Buy” from Brokerages

 Home Depot (NYSE:HD) last announced its earnings results on Tuesday, August 18th.
 The home improvement retailer reported $4.02 earnings per share for the quarter, beating analysts’ consensus estimates of $3.20 by $0.82.
 The business had revenue of $38.05 billion for the quarter, compared to the consensus estimate of $32.13 billion.
 Home Depot had a net margin of 9.91% and a negative return on equity of 583.91%.
 Home Depot’s quarterly revenue was up 23.4% on a year-over-year basis.
 During the same period last year, the firm posted $3.17 earnings per share.
 On average, equities analysts expect that Home Depot will post 11.3 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, September 17th.
-Stockholders of record on Thursday, September 3rd were issued a dividend of $1.50 per share.
-This represents a $6.00 dividend on an annualized basis and a dividend yield of 2.23%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, September 17th.
+Investors of record on Thursday, September 3rd were issued a $1.50 dividend.
+This represents a $6.00 annualized dividend and a yield of 2.23%.
 The ex-dividend date of this dividend was Wednesday, September 2nd.
-Home Depot’s dividend payout ratio (DPR) is presently 58.54%.
+Home Depot’s dividend payout ratio (DPR) is currently 58.54%.

 Home Depot Company Profile